 Nigeria

-Although civil society has been advocating for stronger whistleblower rights in Nigeria at least since 2001, a whistleblower protection law has yet to be passed.
+There are several cases of whistleblowers who have exposed corruption schemes in Nigeria, but whistleblowers continue to face reprisals.
+Although civil society has been advocating for stronger whistleblower rights in Nigeria since at least 2001, a whistleblower protection law has yet to be passed.
 As a result of this inaction, protections for employees and citizens who report crime, corruption and misconduct are virtually non-existent, and the number of known whistleblower cases is low.
+On December 14, 2022, the federal government approved a draft whistleblower protection bill, sending it to the National Assembly.

-• Nigeria has no laws to protect employee or citizen whistleblowers from retaliation.
+• While Nigeria has a federal whistleblower reward policy as of 2016, there are no laws to protect employee or citizen whistleblowers from retaliation.

 • There are no specific compensation programs for victimized whistleblowers, nor penalties for people who retaliate against whistleblowers.